ppatrzyk/gitbi/README.md

 # gitbi

-_Gitbi_ is a lightweight business intelligence application that reads configuration from a git repository.
-This design enables you to write and commit SQL queries directly to git repo and have _Gitbi_ display them.
-Of course, if you wish to edit them via web interface, that's also possible.
+_Gitbi_ is a lightweight business intelligence application that uses git repo as a "DB" for saved queries and other configuration (visualizations, dashboards).
+This design enables you either to write your queries via web interface _or_ directly commit to git repo and have _Gitbi_ display latest changes.

+You can write queries using either SQL or [PRQL](https://github.com/PRQL/prql).
+Currently supported DBs: clickhouse, duckdb (query csv files), postgresql, sqlite.

 Test it now with sample db and config: